NICU Spectral Lighting System for Health Innovations

 Overview

 In 2017, a brief conversation about lighting in the new Critical Care Building (CCB) evolved into the idea that a unique research capability at CCHMC could be established with a novel lighting technology inspired by our biological discoveries.
-A close collaboration between James Greenberg and Richard Lang, working with CCB architects ZGF alongside lighting companies BIOS and Acuity, has resulted in the development, design, and installation of a novel research grade, spectrally tunable lighting system.
-This system allows us to closely mimic natural sunlight and most notably, produces the violet light wavelengths that stimulate important biological pathways.
-The general benefit of rhythmic lighting in the NICU has been established but the new lighting system advances many steps beyond this basic idea and provides precise spectral-tuning for unique patient and study populations.
+A close collaboration between James Greenberg and Richard Lang, working with CCB architects ZGF, and lighting companies BIOS and Acuity, has resulted in the development, design, and installation of a novel research grade, spectrally tunable lighting system.
+This system allows us to mimic criticial elements of sunlight, that stimulate important biological pathways.
+The general benefit of cyclical lighting in the NICU has been established but this new lighting system advances many steps beyond this conventional lighting and provides precise spectral-tuning for unique patient and study populations.

 New knowledge about light-sensing proteins affords opportunity for translation into better health and wellness outcomes.
 Our new spectral lighting system in the Cincinnati Children’s NICU is a novel resource to advance care for our patients and families.